Ron89/thesaurus_query.vim/README.md

 ## TODO List

-1. Add option to truncate the synonym list when its length is over a certain threashhold(need more feedback to decide parameters).
+1. Add option to truncate the synonym list when its length is over a certain threshold(need more feedback to decide parameters).
+2. Add more thesaurus source and try to parallelize the query process with a timeout limit.
+3. Implement algorithm to make synonym candidates in a same form(tense, plurality, etc.).
+This could take a while... :-|